How to boost ecommerce sales in 2022 & beyond

 3. Focus more on customer retention than customer acquisition

-Increased competition and new consumer expectations have made customer acquisition harder and more expensive in 2021, with digital ad spend having increased by 13% in the second half of 2020.
+Increased competition and new consumer expectations have made customer acquisition harder and more expensive in 2021, with digital ad spend increasing by 29.1% compared to 2020.

 A greater desire for privacy has also made acquiring new customers an uphill battle.
 One third of consumers now consider digital ads to be too intrusive, and, with the surge of online activity that the pandemic facilitated, more people want control over the use of their data.
 The bottom line is that it’s harder than ever to target consumers with ads, and even if you manage to, the likelihood of them responding to ads is minimized.